James-Oldfield/HydeCreative/readme.md

-The source code for the Wordpress site for [smiths] magazine; the official Goldsmiths magazine.
+Wordpress site for Hyde Creative.